Who are we?

 "I was born in Harrogate and have appreciated its surrounding environment all my life.
-As Chair of Starbeck Residents Association, I am keen to involve local groups and individuals in the project particularly Starbeck school and the specialist colleges in Starbeck.
+As Secretary of Starbeck Residents Association, I am keen to involve local groups and individuals in the project particularly Starbeck school and the specialist colleges in Starbeck.

 I have been a member of Nidd Gorge Community Action since its inception.
 As a councillor for Bilton in the 1980's and 90's, I helped to successfully prevent the development of a Northern Ring Road which would have decimated the Nidd Gorge and green belt between Harrogate and Knaresborough."

 Is a craftsman woodworker, originally from Canada.
 He has lived in Harrogate since 1998.
 His voluntary work with Christian Aid led him to learning much more about climate change, as it is the developing world that is far more vulnerable to its effects, and has done the least to bring it about.

 After a well received Christian Aid event in December 2015 about climate change, at the time of COP21, the Paris climate change agreement, he and some other like minded people set up Zero Carbon Harrogate, a climate breakdown activist group ( Zero Carbon Harrogate) ; Ian is its natural climate solutions coordinator and focuses on actions that help our part of the biosphere heal itself.